chocolateboy/cli-pasta/README.md

 Copyright chocolateboy, 2018.

 This gem is free software.
-It is available under the terms of the Artistic License 2.0](http://www.opensource.org/licenses/artistic-license-2.0.php).
+It is available under the terms of the [Artistic License 2.0](http://www.opensource.org/licenses/artistic-license-2.0.php).